msteinert/bstring/doc/security.md

 Bstrlib implements runtime enforced constant and read-only string semantics, i.e., bstrings which are declared as constant via the `bsStatic` macro cannot be modified or deallocated directly through the Bstrlib API, and this cannot be subverted by casting or other type coercion.
-This is independent of the use of the `const_bstring` data type.

-The Bstrlib C API uses the type `const_bstring` to specify bstring parameters whose contents do not change.
-Although the C language cannot enforce this, this is nevertheless guaranteed by the implementation of the Bstrlib library of C functions.
-The C++ API enforces the const attribute on CBString types correctly.

 ### Aliased Bstring Support